nitingururajk/Technical-Assessment-for-AI-Scientist-Computer-Vision-/README.md

 ![image](https://user-images.githubusercontent.com/102589425/163396642-765fb22e-535b-4451-8da9-0919632a6059.png)

-The results of this model is good with high accuracy on the UCF dataset
+The results of this model is good with high accuracy on the UCF dataset.

+Another reason for choosing this model is that there are pretrained models available on the tfhub website.